blockapps/dapp-guide/README.md

 ├─ contracts/
 │   └─ ...all solidity contract files (*.sol)
 │
-├─ ui/
+├─ metadata.json
-│   ├─ index.html
+│
-│   └─ ...other ui application files used by index.html
+├─ index.html
 │
-└─ metadata.json
+└─ ...other ui application files/directories used by index.html
 ```

 You may name the Zip file whatever you would like.